-Oesophageal, gastric and colorectal cancers may be diagnosed via endoscopy - Oesophago-Gastro-Duodenoscopy (OGD) to visualise the upper GI tract (oesophagus, stomach, part of the small intestine), and colonoscopy for the lower GI tract (large intestine, rectum) Even in the absence of symptoms, endoscopic screening is recommended for adults starting from the age of 50 (or earlier if one has risk factors which your doctor will advise you on).
+Oesophageal, gastric and colorectal cancers may be diagnosed through endoscopic procedures, such as Oesophago-Gastro-Duodenoscopy (OGD), to visualise the upper GI tract (oesophagus, stomach, part of the small intestine), and colonoscopy for the lower GI tract (large intestine, rectum).
+Even in the absence of symptoms, endoscopic screening is recommended for adults starting from the age of 50 (or earlier if one has risk factors, which your doctor will advise you on).

-An endoscopy is done by inserting a flexible, thin tube, with a camera attached to the end down your throat in an OGD, or via the anus in a colonoscopy.
+An endoscopy is done by inserting a flexible, thin tube with a camera attached to the end down your throat (in an OGD) or through the anus in a colonoscopy.
 This enables your doctor to visualise the appearance of your gastrointestinal tract and take samples of your tissue if required.
-Any inflammation, bleeding or abnormal masses can be easily seen, and biopsies (tissue samples) sent for testing if needed, to confirm the diagnosis of cancer.
+Any inflammation, bleeding or abnormal masses can be easily seen, and biopsies (tissue samples) will be taken for further testing (if needed) to confirm the diagnosis of cancer.

 Cancer is diagnosed based on histology (appearance of cells under the microscope), while staging is determined by the TNM system (Tumour-Nodes-Metastasis).